 Many animals don't enjoy being groomed, so you need to be comfortable handling animals that might squirm and even nip at you as you try to groom them.

-Dogs aren’t the only animals that have behavior issues.
-I have a cat with no health issues that stopped eating.
-Her vet says it may be due to stress.
-Animals, like humans, have feelings and often react to situations with behaviors their owners don’t like (like peeing everywhere but the litter box).
-There is a growing marketing for animal communicators to help pets and families learn to live together in harmony.
+In addition, animals, like humans, have feelings and often react to situations with behaviors their owners don’t like (like peeing everywhere but the litter box).
+In that case, animal trainers and communicators may be able to help solve problems pets and families can learn to live together in harmony.

-Did I mention people love their pets?
-And because they do, they like to buy toys and accessories to entertain their pets and make them comfortable.
-With the growth of the Internet and online shopping, starting a home based pet supply business is easier than ever.
+People like to buy toys and accessories to entertain their pets and make them comfortable.
+With the growth of online shopping, starting a home-based pet supply business is easier than ever.
 You can sell your own creations (just make sure they’re pet tested), work with a wholesale supplier or promote products as an affiliate.

-Learn more on how to start a home based pet supply business.
+Learn more about how to start a home based pet supply business.

-Pet owners spent nearly $14 billion on food alone in 2014.
-There is a growing market for healthy and organic foods and treats for pets.
+Pet owners spent nearly $30.2 billion on food alone in 2018, and there's a growing market for healthy and organic foods and treats for pets.
 Food items are another type of business regulated by most states, so you’ll want to check out your state’s laws about producing and selling pet food.
-Check out this interview with Lisa Hennessy of Your Pet Chef on how she started her home based pet food business.

-Pets are a member of the family and just like any other member, people like to have pictures for special occasions, holiday cards, and more.
+Pets are a member of the family, and just like any other member, people like to have pictures for special occasions, holiday cards, and more.
 It helps to have experience with or knowledge of photography, as well as an ability to relate to different kinds of animals before starting a pet photography business.
-While you might have customers come to your home studio, many pet photographers travel to their customers' homes or other locations (i.e. parks), to take pictures.
-Sarah Sypniewski, author of Dog Photography, shares her story and tips of starting Bark Pet Photography.
+While you might have customers come to your home studio, many pet photographers travel to their customers' homes or other locations, such as parks, to take pictures.